inet-framework/inet-showcases/general/mobility/doc/index.rst

 environment where to draw the icons representing the modules on the canvas (and also in the IDE).
 Display string p-tags are two-dimensional (X and Y), and their purpose is to contol where to draw the submodule icons.
-For example, a ``StandardHost`` with p tag set to the coordinates (93,167):
+For example, a :ned:`StandardHost` with p tag set to the coordinates (93,167):

 .. <p><pre class="include" src="MobilityShowcase.ned" from="host1" upto="display"></pre></p>